ecupaio/dcgffl/_posts/2022-03-12-march-13-games-cancelled.md

 #### **How will this affect the schedule?**

-In coordination with team captains, the Board is considering various options to adjust the schedule as a result of the cancellation.
-We will work hard to get an updated schedule published by mid-week.
-Stay tuned!
+In coordination with team captains, the Board considered various options to adjust the schedule as a result of the cancellation.  [**The updated schedule can be viewed here! **](/s22-schedule-rev/)

+The Week 1 games were rescheduled as a second doubleheader for each team, while largely preserving the rest of the schedule.
+All rescheduled games are noted in bold and italicized text on the schedule.

 #### **Field Conditions**